Spectral radii of sparse random matrices: Main results

 with high probability for $\eta \gg 1$ (where $a \sim b$ denotes that $a/b \to 1$ as $n \to \infty$).
-Thus, in the very sparse regime $q^2 \leq \log n$ and for general sparse random matrices, Theorem \ref{thm:norm_H} yields bounds that are optimal up to a universal constant for the example of the Erd\H{o}s-R\'enyi graph. \end{rmk}
+Thus, in the very sparse regime $q^2 \leq \log n$ and for general sparse random matrices, Theorem \ref{thm:norm_H} yields bounds whose dependence on $n$ and $d$ is optimal up to a universal constant for the example of the Erd\H{o}s-R\'enyi graph. \end{rmk}

+\begin{rmk} For any Hermitian matrix $H$ we always have $\norm{H}_{2 \to \infty} \leq \norm{H}$.
+The estimate \eqref{eq:mainH} may be regarded as a probabilistic counterpart to this statement, saying that with high probability the converse estimate is also true up to a constant. \end{rmk}